 You know what they say: haste makes waste.
 This goes for everything but is especially true when you do business.
-I feel like I need to move this point further.
+I need to move this point further.

-Сreating FAQs or explanatory content for customers isn’t that easy.
-Something that you think is totally clear might be a thick forest for them.
+Writing FAQs or explanatory content for customers isn’t that easy.
+Something you think is clear might be a thick forest for clients.
 Even something as obvious as “log in to your account and press this button in the right corner”.
 That is why you should think hard when shaping a help center for clients.

 From here, we arrive at a logical question: how to write FAQs so that customers are pleased with finding what they are looking for?
 This is the kitchen table issue we explain today.
 Let’s get going!